The Food and Drug Administration warned yesterday that the popular herbal medication Kratom contains dangerous opioid compounds.

 Regulators said in this latest announcement that new computer models of how Kratom works in the human body showed it has strong opioid properties.
 The FDA also said it had more data on deaths from the use of Kratom.

 FDA officials said they could find no evidence that Kratom was helpful when used for people experiencing opioid withdrawal symptoms.
-Although the FDA said it understands the dire need for treatments to help reduce opioid addiction, it said it had no proof of any kind that Kratom could meet its requirements for approval as a human treatment.
+Although the FDA said it understands the dire need for treatments to help reduce opioid addiction, it said it had no proof of any kind that Kratom could meet its requirements for approval as a human treatment and comes with its own withdrawal symptoms.

 To arrive at this conclusion, the FDA used a sophisticated computer modeling system called PHASE, for Public Health Assessment via Structural Evaluation.
 Regulators use this model to quickly analyze and better understand how new drugs, particularly “designer street drugs,” behave in human cells.